 YOUR NAME is currently a XX -year student.
-He/she/they has completed all Neuroscience Core courses, Biostatistics, Responsible Conduct in Research and all required Advanced Electives, though he/she/they plans on taking an advanced Biostats course (see Table 5 in Section 9, Sponsor Statement). he/she/they successfully defended his/her/their thesis proposal in June, 2019.
+He/she/they has completed all Neuroscience Core courses, Biostatistics, Responsible Conduct in Research and all required Advanced Electives, though he/she/they plans on taking an advanced Biostats course. he/she/they successfully defended his/her/their thesis proposal in Month, year.
 Together, he/she/they and I assembled his/her/their Thesis Advisory Committee.
 Additional details of YOUR NAME's Individualized Development Plan can be found in Section 9, Sponsor Statement (Training Plan, Environment and Research Facilities).